-Visit the Business Division in the Green Area of the main campus or call us at (973) 877-3222, (973) 877-4423 or (973) 877-3091.
+Visit the Business Division in the Green Area of the Main Campus or call (973) 877-3222.

-- Develop knowledge and understanding in relation to the fundamental concepts and components of Supply Chain Management and its role as it relates to the business environment; - Develop knowledge, understanding and skills in the areas of Warehousing, Inventory Management, Distribution, and Transportation as well as the importance of integrating each factor as it relates to decision-making; - Develop knowledge and understanding of Demand Planning, Order Fulfillment and Consumer Satisfaction; - Show understanding of how to apply various strategies in the field of Supply Chain Management as it relates to Procurement and Risk Management; - Demonstrate knowledge of manufacturing operations (planning, process, and control) as it relates to general logistics
+- Develop knowledge and understanding in relation to the fundamental concepts and components of Supply Chain Management and its role as it relates to the business environment; - Develop knowledge, understanding and skills in the areas of Warehousing, Inventory Management, Distribution, and Transportation as well as the importance of integrating each factor as it relates to decision-making; - Develop knowledge and understanding of Demand Planning, Order Fulfillment and Consumer Satisfaction; - Show understanding of how to apply various strategies in the field of Supply Chain Management as it relates to Procurement and Risk Management; - Demonstrate knowledge of manufacturing operations (planning, process, and control) as it relates to general logistics.

-Business Career Development - AC
+Business Career Development